learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 > **y = X b**

-Now we want to solve for b, so we need to get rid of X. First we will make X into a nice square, symmetric matrix by emultiplying both sides of the equation by X<sup>T</sup>:
+Now we want to solve for b, so we need to get rid of X. First we will make X into a nice square, symmetric matrix by multiplying both sides of the equation by X<sup>T</sup>:

 > **X<sup>T</sup> y = X<sup>T</sup> X b**